GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/implicit-features/query-schema-extensions-via-introspection/en.md

 type _DirectiveExtensions {
   # If no objects are returned in the field (eg: because they failed validation), does the directive still need to be executed?
   needsDataToExecute: Boolean!

+  # Names or descriptions of the types the field directives is restricted to, or `null` if it supports any type (i.e. it defines no restrictions)
+  fieldDirectiveSupportedTypeNamesOrDescriptions: [String!]
 }

 extend type __Directive {